Aliases for GP5 Gene

 GeneCards Summary for GP5 Gene

-GP5 (Glycoprotein V (Platelet)) is a Protein Coding gene.
-Diseases associated with GP5 include ureter urothelial papilloma and ureter inverted papilloma.
-Among its related pathways are Hemostasis and Platelet Aggregation Inhibitor Pathway, Pharmacodynamics.
-GO annotations related to this gene include collagen binding.
-An important paralog of this gene is LRRTM2.
+GP5 (Glycoprotein V Platelet) is a Protein Coding gene.
+Diseases associated with GP5 include Bernard-Soulier Syndrome and Ureter Inverted Papilloma.
+Among its related pathways are Hematopoietic cell lineage and Formation of Fibrin Clot (Clotting Cascade).
+Gene Ontology (GO) annotations related to this gene include collagen binding.
+An important paralog of this gene is LRRN2.